-3 GLUE-CAS: collaboration analysis support for GLUE!
+3 GLUE!-CAS: collaboration analysis support for GLUE!

 In order to present a solution to the aforementioned problems, it is necessary to start from an existing system that allows to show how these issues can be addressed.
-We have chosen GLUE! for three main reasons; first, this architecture enables the enactment of a wide range of learning situations; second, it provides educators with enough functionality to control the life cycle of external tools within VLEs; and finally because GLUE! supports the enactment and realization of collaborative learning situations.
+We have chosen GLUE! for three main reasons; first, this architecture enables the enactment of a wide range of learning situations; second, it makes VLEs and PLEs more flexible, providing users with the opportunity of controlling the life cycle of external tools within the learning environment; and finally because GLUE! supports the enactment and realization of collaborative learning situations.